-CA 27-29 is a blood test used to monitor certain types of cancer.
-CA 27-29 is the name of an antigen, which is a substance that stimulates your body's defense system.
-Certain types of cancer cells release CA 27-29 antigen into the blood.
-This test measures the levels of CA 27-29 in your blood.
+CA 27-29 is a blood test used to watch certain types of cancer.
+CA 27-29 is the name of an antigen.
+An antigen is a substance that stimulates your body's defense system.
+Certain types of cancer cells send CA 27-29 antigen into the blood.
+This test measures how much CA 27-29 is in your blood.

-Breast cancer is the cancer most likely to release CA 27-29, and the FDA has approved the CA 27-29 blood test as a way for doctors to monitor people with breast cancer.
-Antigens like CA 27-29 that provide information about cancer are called tumor markers.
+Breast cancer is the cancer most likely to release CA 27-29.
+The FDA has approved the CA 27-29 blood test as a way for health care providers to monitor people with breast cancer.
+Antigens like CA 27-29 that give information about cancer are called tumor markers.

 CA 27-29 is not a screening test to find out whether you have breast cancer.
 If you have been diagnosed with breast cancer, your health care provider may order the CA 27-29 test:

 To find out whether your cancer has spread before starting treatment

 To find out how well your treatment is working